dotnet/csharplang/proposals/records.md

 produce a copy of the receiver expression with modifications in assignments in the `member_initializer_list`.

 A valid `with` expression has a receiver with a non-void type.
-The receiver type must contain an accessible synthesized record "clone" method.
+The receiver type must be a record.

-On the right hand side of the `with` expression is a `member_initializer_list` with a sequence of assignments to *identifier*, which must be an accessible instance field or property of the return type of the `Clone()` method.
+On the right hand side of the `with` expression is a `member_initializer_list` with a sequence of assignments to *identifier*, which must be an accessible instance field or property of the receiver's type.

-Each `member_initializer` is processed the same way as an assignment to a field or property access of the return value of the record clone method.
-The clone method is executed only once and the assignments are processed in lexical order.
+First, receiver's "clone" method (specified above) is invoked and its result is converted to the receiver's type.
+Then, each `member_initializer` is processed the same way as an assignment to a field or property access of the result of the conversion.
+Assignments are processed in lexical order.